-- You must complete all coursework that will apply to your program of study by the last day of the ISU semester you wish to graduate.
+- You must complete all coursework that will apply to your program of study by the last day of the ISU semester in which you wish to graduate.

 - Official transcripts with transfer work (including correspondence courses) must be received no later than three weeks after the date of graduation.

 - All coursework must have a final grade recorded prior to officially awarding a degree.
-All TIP grades must be resolved before a degree or certificate will be awarded.
+All transfer-in-progress (TIP) grades must be resolved before a degree or certificate will be awarded.

 - Incomplete Grades:

 - All incomplete (I) grades received in ISU courses must be cleared prior to posting of degrees for Undergraduate students.